he-zhican/ConvoyLLM/README.md

   year={2025}}
 ```
 # License
-DiLu is released under the Apache 2.0 license.
+This repository is released under the Apache 2.0 license.